Personal defense: what is meant by negotiation

-At the basis of achieving such ambitious objectives (ordered by complexity), there is nothing absurd or miraculous, simple common sense and knowledge of the human soul.
+A note by Master Kongling – At the basis of achieving such ambitious objectives (ordered by complexity), there is nothing absurd or miraculous, simple common sense and knowledge of human behaviors.

 The weak points of the human mind

-To learn the basics of negotiation, first of all, it is necessary to understand and accept that the people who threaten our safety are:
+To learn the basics of negotiation, it is necessary to understand and accept that the people who threaten your safety are:

-- Human beings like us – They have different ideas, experiences and IQs but they have a mental structure comparable to ours (never believe to be too superior or too inferior)
+- Human beings like us – They have different ideas, experiences and IQs but they have a mental structure comparable to yours (never believe to be too superior or too inferior)

 - People with desires and fears – Every man (or woman) has goals to fulfill, limits that he / she does not want to overcome, insecurities to hide, etc.

-- People who have their own perspective of the world – In relation to them we can (involuntarily or voluntarily) assume attitudes that arouse complacency, neutral reactions and others that insinuate dislike
+- People who have their own perspective of the world – In relation to which you can (involuntarily or voluntarily) assume attitudes that arouse complacency, neutral reactions and others that insinuate dislike (at various degrees)

-If you are not able to face this (read Self-defense: the types of aggressors)), negotiation is a weapon that you cannot adopt.
+A note by Master Kongling – If you are not able to face this (read Self-defense: the types of aggressors), negotiation is an extremely powerful weapon that you just cannot adopt.